 Additional Requirement for Graduates of Foreign Institutions

 The Touro University California College of Pharmacy considers applications from graduates of foreign institutions.
 The College does not, however, evaluate foreign transcripts.
-Transcripts and coursework from foreign institutions must be evaluated by a recognized evaluation agency.
+Transcripts and coursework from foreign institutions must be evaluated by World Education Services, Inc. (WES).

 Advanced Placement (AP) Credit